hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine_scale_set.html.markdown

 * `username` - (Required) The Username for which this Public SSH Key should be configured.

--> **NOTE:** The Azure VM Agent only allows creating SSH Keys at the path `/home/{username}/.ssh/authorized_keys` - as such this public key will be added/appended to the authorized keys file.
+-> **Note:** The Azure VM Agent only allows creating SSH Keys at the path `/home/{username}/.ssh/authorized_keys` - as such this public key will be added/appended to the authorized keys file.

 ---